solo-io/workshops/istio-day2/1-deploy-istio/02-install-istio.md

 Lastly, we will install the Istio control plane using a _revisions_.
 You can check the Istio docs [for more on revisions](https://istio.io/latest/docs/setup/upgrade/canary/#control-plane)

-NOTE: Again, there might be some slight deviations from the Istio doc here as these instructions are intended to be used to support Istio upgrades going forward.. ie "day 2".
-We are working with the Istio community to get this learning back into the offical docs.

 Now let's install the control plane.
-This installation uses the IstioOperator CR along with `istioctl`.
+This installation uses the `IstioOperator` CR along with `istioctl`.
 The IstioOperator looks like this:

 ```
 apiVersion: install.istio.io/v1alpha1